195286381/reactnd-project-myreads-starter/README.md

-# Xzzzz's Read: A book Lending App
+# Xzzzz's Read: A Book Lending App

 A book Lending App fork from [reactnd-project-myreadd-start](https://github.com/195286381/reactnd-project-myreads-starter).
 It simply manage the book you read, just enjoy it!